MCarreroPazos/megalands/content/1-Methodology.md

 ### WP3: Peatland Off-site palaeoenvironmental analyses (SO3)
 - T3.1.
 Off-site peat sampling: new palaeoenvironmental records in Serra da Capelada and Leboreiro.
 - T3.2.
-Radiocarbon dating and age-depth modelling to stablish peat sequences chronologies at Serra da Capelada and Leboreiro.
+Radiocarbon dating and age-depth modelling to establish peat sequences chronologies at Serra da Capelada and Leboreiro.
 - T3.3.
 Geochemical Analysis: to study climatic and anthropogenic forcings on the Earth system derived from processes such as soil erosion or minerometallurgical activity at Serra da Capelada and Leboreiro.
 - T3.4.
 Palynological Analysis: to study climatic and anthropogenic forcings on vegetation, as well as subsistence practices and fire history at the near vicinities of the megalithic monuments (few Km) at Serra da Capelada and Leboreiro.